vpenso/scripts/docs/linux/nix.md

   - `args` - program argument list
   - `env` - build environment
 * Only contents referenced in the derivation available during build
   - No implicit dependencies possible
   - All dependencies made explicit
   - All dependencies codified in the output hash
   - Nothing is machine dependent (good for binary caching)

 Build a derivation with `nix-build`:

 ```shell
 nix-build /nix/store/lzha201i0b0d52rjxqlxbrximwf9bjiv-firefox-85.0.drv
 ```

+Any software build/install can be a binary download with no other prerequisites except the nix platform.

+### Environments

 `nix-env` create environments, profiles and their generations